dstackai/dstack/docs/index.md

 - **Artifacts**

-    Save data and models as artifacts and reuse them from your workflows.
+    Save any output artifacts in the central storage and reuse them from other workflows.

-    Use tags to version artifacts and to share them with others.

 - **Dev environments**

-    Launch VS Code, JupyterLab, and other tools with pre-configured hardware and dependencies.
+    Launch VS Code, JupyterLab, Tensorboard, and other tools with pre-configured hardware and dependencies.

     [:octicons-arrow-right-24: Reference](providers#dev-environments)

 - **Providers**

-    dstack comes with a variety of built-in providers that support top frameworks, incl.
-Streamlit, Gradio, FastAPI and others.
+    With dstack, you can run pretty much any tools supported by the built-in or community provider.

     [:octicons-arrow-right-24: Reference](providers)
 </div>